Lightstreamer/Lightstreamer-kafka-connector/README.md

 By allowing the configuration of several routing and mapping strategies, Kafka Connector allows to convey Kafka events streams to a potentially huge amount of devices connected to Lightstreamer with great flexibility.

 As anticipated in the [_Installation_](#configure) section, a Kafka record can be analyzed in all its aspects to extract the information that can be:
-- routed to the designated Lightstreamer Items
+- routed to the designated Lightstreamer items
-- remapped to specific Lightstreamer Fields
+- remapped to specific Lightstreamer fields

-##### `map.<topic-name>.to` - Record Routing
+#####  Record Routing (`map.<topic>.to`)

-To configure the routing of Kafka event streams to Lightstreamer items, use the mandatory parameter `map.<topic>.to`.
+To configure the routing of Kafka event streams to Lightstreamer items, use at least the parameter `map.<topic>.to`.
 The general format is:

-_Mandatory_.
 ```xml
 <param name="map.<topic-name>.to"><item1>,<item2>,<itemN>,...</param>
 ```